 Wei Jiang (Columbia University): Have Instrumental Variables Brought Us Closer to Truth?

-The Cavalcade received 866 submissions, which was a 32% increase over the number of submissions last year.
+The 2015 Cavalcade received 866 submissions, which was a 32% increase over the number of submissions last year.
 The acceptance rate was 10.4%.
-The submission deadline was December 8, 2014.
+Decision emails were sent February 17.
+If you selected Dual Submission, you will receive a separate email from RAPS or RCFS.
+Submissions were accepted through December 8.
 The submission fee was $50.
 For papers in which ALL co-authors were doctoral students, the submission fee was waived.
 Submitted papers must not have been accepted (or conditionally accepted) at a journal or have been presented (or be scheduled to be presented) at the WFA/AFA.

 $125 for SFS members and $165 for nonmembers; early registration (by March 31) $100 for SFS members and $140 for nonmembers.
 Paying the nonmember fee gave the registrant a 1-year membership to the SFS.
 The registration fee was waived for doctoral students and GeorgiaTech faculty.